luizrcb/foundryvtt-sdm/README.md

 - Synthetic Dream Machine (SDM), Ultraviolet Grasslands (UVG), Our Golden Age (OGA), and the Vastlands Guidebook (VLG) are copyright Luka Rejec.
 - Icons by https://game-icons.net/ under [Creative Commons 3.0](https://creativecommons.org/licenses/by/3.0/).

+## System Features

+### Actor Types

+- Character
+- NPC

+### Item Types

+- Item
+  - Armor
+  - Gear
+  - Power
+  - Power Album
+  - Ward
+  - Weapon
+- Trait
+  - Power
+  - Skill
+  - Trait
+- Burden

+### Features

+- Fully automated character inventory slots (each burden imposes a -1 to all rolls except hero dice rolls).
+- Hovering over items in the inventory displays their key information (damage, range, power cost, etc.).
+- Easy item transfer between actors.
+- Character Sheet (Edit Mode / Play Mode) for configuring attacks, power costs, and full ability values.
+- Each attack type (melee, ranged, fantascience, and oldtech) can be configured with a preferred ability and skill.
+- Characters can spend hero dice to modify rolls or regain life (players must configure their main character in the User Configuration menu).
+This can cause dice to explode.
+- Support for group initiative rolls (GM Macro).
+- Shift+click shortcut to skip opening custom roll dialogs.
+- Highly configurable core game values (base defenses, item and trait slots, etc.).
+- Customizable initiative rolls in NPC sheets.
+- Descriptive results for saving throws, reactions, morale (NPC), and targeted attack rolls.
+- Extensive bonus options to simulate backpacks, blessings, curses, injuries, trait effects (see the Active Effects Changes tab for the full list).
+- GM utility macros.
+- Drag and drop a power into a power album to easily copy it to the album.
+- Support for mental and social attacks (and defenses) as described in the Vastlands Guidebook (VLG).
+- Full localization for Brazilian Portuguese (pt-BR).
+- Special roll results for magic numbers (1 = critical failure, 13 = only one ammo or other resource left, 20 = critical success).
+- Right-click roll results in the chat to open `Apply as Damage` and `Apply as Healing` menu options.
+This will be applied to all selected tokens.

+- The following compendiums contain macros and roll tables:
+  - SDM Macros (GM Macros):
+    - Give (or take) cash.
+    - Give (or take) hero dice.
+    - Give XP.
+    - Group Initiative (select all tokens and use the macro, no need to create the encounter).
+Initiative will be grouped by token disposition (friendly, neutral, hostile, secret).
+    - Escalator Die (UVG 1ed legacy feature).
+The escalator die value will be added to ability, attack, weapon, power, and power album roll results.
+  - SDM Player Macros:
+    - Generate Ability Scores (method described in the Vastlands Guidebook (VLG): rolls 1d100 for every ability score and displays the results in chat).
+  - Rolltables:
+    - Ability Scores (preferred method for ability score generation).
+Roll d100 table to generate ability scores, then assign unlabeled scores.
+    - Referee Title (a fun d10 table to choose referee title and referee session power).

 ## Installation Instructions